unmeimusu/items-clo/README.md

 ## Key of Features
 New added features:
  - Mobile-first (Accessible on both mobile and desktop devices.)
- - Search bar (Find any item by name,description, location, or NPC name.)
+ - Search bar (Find any item by name,description, location, NPC name, or price.)
  - Tag list (Click on tags to explore different item categories effortlessly.)
  - Reset button (Just hit the reset button to clear filters and see all available items.)
  - Buttons scroll to top, scroll to down